raspberrypilearning/amazing-image-identifier/en/step_11.md

 --- task ---

-I communicated that identifiacation to the user
+I communicated that identification to the user

 --- /task ---